Kumkani Mhlontlo Local Municipality

+A census was held in 2011, detailing the population and area of the main places in Mhlontlo and their demographics.

 Politics

 The municipal council consists of fifty-one members elected by mixed-member proportional representation.
 Twenty-six councillors are elected by first-past-the-post voting in twenty-six wards, while the remaining twenty-five are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the election of 1 November 2021 the African National Congress (ANC) won a majority of forty seats on the council.

 The following table shows the results of the election.